-- 6.3.5 For those interested in delivering policy objectives, this means: - As explored in section 2, DRT can have a strong role in delivering on policy objectives funding and support for these services should reflect this; - In the absence of community transport, it would likely be unaffordable for local authorities to provide these services; and - The full potential of DRT is not being realised, with greater and more equitably spread benefits being possible given the right funding conditions.
+- 6.3.5 For those interested in delivering policy objectives, this means: - As explored in section 2, DRT can have a strong role in delivering on policy objectives - funding and support for these services should reflect this;

+- In the absence of community transport, it would likely be unaffordable for local authorities to provide these services; and - The full potential of DRT is not being realised, with greater and more equitably spread benefits being possible given the right funding conditions.

-6.3.6 The funding issues identified within this study are longstanding and will require significant change to fully address.
+within this study are longstanding and will require significant change to fully address.
 Based on the scale of this challenge, the following recommendations include an immediate stopgap response, as well as the need for more direct and detailed study to consider a longer-term strategic response.